Definition of a Payment

-All of the above information should sound familiar.
+All the information presented above should sound familiar.
 This is the way payments have always worked inside of iClassPro.
-What isn't as obvious, is that now we are tracking each change in a payment's status within iClassPro, We are reporting information about what happens to payments after they are recorded in iClassPro on a day-by-day basis in financial reports.
-This results in a time-line type of view of your financial data.
+What isn't as obvious, is that now we are tracking each change in a payment's status within iClassPro, we are reporting information about what happens to payments after they are recorded in iClassPro on a day-by-day basis in financial reports.
+This results in a timeline type of view of your financial data.
 This is different from the previous system in that charge dates, payment dates and new applied dates become vital data.

 On the date of the charge entry, the payment will be shown again in the adjustments section of the Program Deposit Split report as being applied - with a negative entry shown in the un-applied section (to show money being moved out of un-applied payments) and an equal positive entry corresponding to the program and charge category of the charge (showing the same money getting applied).
 This has a $0 effect on the totals of the adjustments section.

-This gives accountants and bookkeepers the tools they need to keep up with a detailed account of how money is being moved within the business by employees, after it is received from the customer.
-Having this information reported on a daily basis is vital for achieving matching numbers for the different areas of income your business tracks between your external accounting system and iClassPro at the end of the financial year.
+This gives accountants and bookkeepers the tools they need to keep up with a detailed account of how money is being moved within the business by employees after it is received from the customer.
+Having this information reported daily is vital for achieving matching numbers for the different areas of income your business tracks between your external accounting system and iClassPro at the end of the financial year.